 Despite their potential for destroying habitat, placer mining setbacks are smaller than the riparian setbacks required for other industrial land uses (Figure 1).
-Placer mining setbacks are usually 10 metres and allow work on un-vegetated gravel bars,16 where mineral exploration setbacks
+Placer mining setbacks are usually 10 metres and allow work on un-vegetated gravel bars, 16 where mineral exploration setbacks

 Figure 1.
 Comparison of Riparian Setback Requirements for Various Land Uses.
-For placer mining, Information Update Number 38 "Acceptable Practices for Placer Hand Mining In British Columbia," requires riparian setbacks of 10m from the high-water line, except on un-vegetated gravel bars, for which a 3m setback is required.
-Gravel bars on the Fraser River require a 10m setback and 1m of elevation above the current water level.
+For placer hand mining, the rescinded Information Update Number 38 "Acceptable Practices for Placer Hand Mining In British Columbia," required riparian setbacks of 10m from the highwater line, except on un-vegetated gravel bars, for which a 3m setback is required.
+Gravel bars on the Fraser River required a 10m setback and 1m of elevation above the current water level.
+It is unclear if these rules remain in force since this information update was rescinded.